High Oil Pressure – Main Causes and Treatment

 Connect the pressure gauge, turn the car on, press the gas pedal and hold it between 2,500 to 4,000 RPMs for about 15 to 20 seconds.

 Be sure to consult your manual for the correct operating range for your vehicle.
-If the gauge shows the pressure is in a healthy range, then the problem lies elsewhere.
+If the gauge shows the pressure is in a suitable range, then the problem lies elsewhere.
 Otherwise, the issue is a faulty sending unit.

 If you prefer to hire an expert to identify the problem, anticipate spending around $100.